harrisKopsali/Quiz/README.md

+# JavaScript Quiz
-Quiz is a simple JavaScript quiz application that tests your knowledge of JavaScript concepts.
+This is a simple JavaScript quiz application that tests your knowledge of JavaScript concepts.
 Do you think you know JavaScript well?
 Find out by answering a series of true/false questions!

 ## How to Use